Stevie May: 2013–14 season

 scored his first hat-trick of the season, in a 3–0 win over Dundee United.
 Three weeks after that, May scored another hat-trick, on 18 January, in a 3–3 draw against Hearts.

 His 18th goal of the season saw comparisons drawn with earlier Saints greats, noting the potential to break Paul Wright's goalscoring record, set in the 1991–92 season.
 May scored his 19th and 20th goal of the season, in all competitions, as they beat Aberdeen to reach their first Scottish Cup Final.
 May was among four players to be nominated for PFA Scotland Young Player of the Year, but lost out to Dundee United's Andrew Robertson.
 May won the SFWA Young Player of the Year and was included in the Scottish Premiership Team of the Year.
-In the Scottish Cup Final, May started the match and provided an assist for Steven MacLean, as they beat Dundee United 2–0 at Celtic Park.
-During the match, May had a goal disallowed for handball and was booked for this.
+In the Scottish Cup Final, May started the match and provided an assist for Steven MacLean as they beat Dundee United 2–0 at Celtic Park.
+May had a goal disallowed for handball and was booked for this.

-During the 2013–14 season, May continued to attract interest from lower-league English clubs, such as Rotherham United, Peterborough United, Preston North End and QPR.
+Throughout the 2013–14 season, May continued to attract interest from lower-league English clubs, such as Rotherham United, Peterborough United, Preston North End and QPR.
 Talks over a new contract started, but were put on hold until after the Scottish Cup Final.

 May scored in 2014–15 UEFA Europa League games against Luzern and Spartak Trnava amid continuing transfer speculation.